 A home inspection is almost always required during the home buying and selling process.
 The only exception is a cash transaction where the buyer and seller agree not to order an inspection.
 Although these inspections are thorough, they typically don't include inspecting a home for toxins.

-Some home inspection companies offer complete services that include testing for toxins.
-However, these companies typically charge for this type of testing as an "add-on" service, which means you could skip the testing (if your state doesn't require one) and have the company complete a regular inspection.
+Some home inspectors offer complete services that include testing for toxins.
+However, they typically charge for asbestos testing as an add-on, which means you could skip the testing (if your state doesn't require one) and have the company complete a regular inspection.

 Materials That May Contain Asbestos